-EUR (thousand) 31.12.2023 31.12.2022
+EUR (thousand) 31.12.2024 31.12.2023

-Other non-current receivables 135 135
+Other non-current receivables 108 135

-Other current receivables 257 267
+Other current receivables 708 257

-Prepayments and accruals 725 618
+Prepayments and accruals 525 725

-Total other receivables 1 117 1 020
+Total other receivables 1 341 1 117

 An impairment analysis is performed at each reporting date using a provision matrix to measure expected credit losses.
-The provision rates are based on days past due from different customer segments with similar loss patterns (i.e., by public sector and private sector).
-The calculation reflects the probabilityweighted outcome, the time value of money, and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
+The provision rates are based on days past due from different customer segments with similar loss patterns.
+The calculation reflects the probability-weighted outcome, the time value of money, and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
 Trade receivables which are over 360 days past due are considered as defaulted.
 Past due trade receivables are subject to enforcement activity and collection.
-The collection process is managed by Spinnova's finance department.
+The collection process is managed by Spinnova's finance departme